sails101/even-more-passport/README.md

 }
 ```

+Here you are applying, `sessionAuth` policy for all the controller actions except those in `AuthController`.
+Because auth actions like login, logout, register need to be accessed without logging in.

-Now you can lift your Sails application and see things in action!
+Now, lift your Sails application and see things in action!
 If you try to access [http://localhost:1337/flash/home](http://localhost:1337/flash/home), it will automatically redirect you to the login page ([http://localhost:1337/login](http://localhost:1337/register)).
 If you have not registered already, you can do that by going to [http://localhost:1337/register](http://localhost:1337/register)